 Sandy in accounting comes in early.
 She has to get the invoices out today because she is leaving early for her cousin’s wedding and she can't wait.
 Sandy logs on and cruises through her e-mails.
 Sandy isn't really paying attention because in only a few hours she will be boarding a plane to Mexico for the wedding!
 She clicks on an odd e-mail, but the phone rings so she stops worrying about its unique look and answers the phone.

 Sandy hangs up the phone and returns her focus to the job at hand, getting through the invoices.
 She tries to open the folder she uses to for billing the invoices.
 Suddenly, the background image of the computer changes.
 A pop-up screen reveals that the files are now encrypted!
 Then Sandy learns that she will have to pay to have her files returned.
 The file has sensitive customer information on it including their credit card numbers, what does she do?

-As is the case for many SMB’s, Sandy’s company has an outsourced IT partner, let’s call him "Ted".
+As is the case for many SMB’s, Sandy’s company has an outsourced "computer guy", let’s call him "Ted".
 According to Ted, he's been in IT for years.
 He handles everything, so if there is ever a problem he’s got you covered.
 Sandy gives Ted a call to let him know what has happened.
 Ted says he will come by to look at it, but he's booked for the next couple of days.
 A couple of days?
 Chaos has already broken loose, Sandy needs this solved today!